Highlights from the September RAC and SEAC Meetings

 For a detailed review of the meeting outcome.

-For detailed information about the KKDIK Regulation & REACH Compliance Service For detailed information, you can contact our Chemical Assessment Experts.
+For more detailed information about KKDIK Regulation & REACH Compliance Service, please contact contact our Chemical Assessment Specialists.